jjvanzon/JJs-Reference-Architecture/code-style.md

     RemoveRequested

-Pardon the ambiguity, but the naming above can be used for the names of *events*, but some of them also serve well as names for methods that *fire/emulate* or otherwise handle the event.
-The prefix `On` for instance and the prefix `Handle` may very well be used for the methods that actually raise the event. `Fire` and `Do` might also be alternatives for methods that raise events.
+Pardon the ambiguity, but the names mentioned above can be used for events, but they can also be used for methods that *raise* or *handle* the event.
+Some examples of prefixes that can be used for these methods include `On`, `Handle`, `Fire`, and `Do`.

-Perhaps avoid event names that use *two* event-indications in the same name.
-For instance `OnDragging` might be shortened to just `Dragging` or `OnDrag`. `OnMouseUp` might be shortened to just `MouseUp`, because that would be a well known event name.
+Perhaps avoid using event names with two event-indicating words, like `OnDragging` or `OnMouseUp`.
+Instead, you can use shorter names like `Dragging` or `MouseUp`.

 ### Test Class Names